lltfm/openness/works/saltem_hoc/openness_gpt/responses/openness_gpt-responses-contemplating_desire_and_sexuality.md

 [Openness GPT v11](../../README.md#openness-gpt-v11):

-Can we ever be free of desire?

-Openness GPT v11:

 Ah, Self—this question opens a door onto one of the oldest paths walked by sages and seekers, lovers and mystics: can we ever be free of desire?